 345 Highland Avenue, Cheshire, CT

-YES, CT Kids Matter is IN NETWORK with the following insurance networks: AETNA, ANTHEM, HUSKY, MEDICAID, MEDICARE, UNITED HEALTH, and CIGNA.
+Yes.
+CT Kids Matter is in-network with the following insurance plans:

-I have an insurance plan not listed, can I still be seen?
+My insurance plan is not listed.
+Can I still be seen?

 What are your weekly session rates?